Hands-down‚ one of the worst parts of being burdened by debt is the incessant calling‚ writing and mailing by debt collectors harassing you.

 The bad news is‚ amid tighter regulations intended to force them to scale back‚ they have gotten more creative.

-Our Los Angeles bankruptcy lawyers understand that debt collectors routinely troll Facebook in search of their targets.
+Our Woodland Hills bankruptcy lawyers understand that debt collectors routinely troll Facebook in search of their targets.
 And if they can’t “friend” you‚ they will try “friending” your real friends.
 Even though federal law forbids collectors from bothering your friends and family about your debt‚ they often get away with it because the law lacks specific guidelines with regard to social media.

 Now‚ regulators with both the Federal Trade Commission and the U.S. Consumer Financial Protection Bureau may seek to change that this year under the Dodd-Frank Act of 2010.
 As it stands‚ the debt collection industry generated 180‚000 complaints from consumers to the FTC in 2011.
 About 30 million consumers – or one out of every 10 U.S. citizens – has an account or accounts in the collection process totaling about $1‚500 on average.